Meet Our Team

 Laura Li

-As a PhD candidate in Cognitive Neuroscience, my research is primarily focused on exploring cognitive processing in relation to visual attention and memory.
+As a PhD student in Cognitive Neuroscience, my research is primarily focused on exploring cognitive processing in relation to visual attention and memory.
 Using a combination of innovative tools including Virtual Reality (VR) technology, eye-tracking systems, and various behavioral measures, my work aims to better understand how individuals perceive and retain information from their surroundings, particularly in relation to natural (i.e., real-world) scenes.

 Hannah Lum Smith